ResearchIT/RIT-Presentations/reproducibility/reproducibility.md

 Ideally, your published project should contain all of the scripts, manual steps, dead ends, etc. produced throughout the course of your project that got you to your end state.

+Don't run anything by hand.
+Everything should be a script in a git repo.
+Use tools like Jupyter Notebook for interactivity, and save the result in a git repo.

 Your failures are important for other people in order to move science forward - don't throw them away.